About this Website

 Hosting service

-This site has been hosted for many years, and continues being hosted after the recent migration to a different software, by Webbinen which I can only praise and recommend.
+This site has been hosted for many years, and continues being hosted after the recent migration to Quarto, by Webbinen which I can only praise and recommend.
 Support has been incredibly knowledgeable, efficient and fast, every single time I have contacted them over these years.
 All my sites have worked without a glitch all this time.